Armor & Shields

 Light Ballistic Protection:

 Rated to stop pistol rounds but not rifles.
-When an attack against you misses by 2 or less, the shield takes the hit.
-After taking 20 points of damage, it's compromised.
+When an attack against you misses by 2 or less while you're using this shield, the shield takes the hit instead of you.
+After taking 20 points of damage, the shield is compromised and provides only +1 AC until repaired or replaced.

 Description: Smaller ballistic shield designed for tactical entry teams.
 Provides protection while allowing the user to maintain mobility and weapon readiness.
 The compact size allows for use in confined spaces like hallways and vehicles.
 Less protective than full SWAT shields but much more practical for dynamic operations.